Fistball: Ball

 A standard fistball is hollow, filled with air and is made of leather.
 It must be inflated evenly until it is round and taut.
 For indoor fistball games, and for different weather conditions in outdoor fistball games, players can use trade association-approved balls with different surfaces (for example, natural leather, plastic coating, rubberized surface).

-The weight of a ball can vary between 320-350 g (females) and 350-380 g (males).
+The weight of a ball can vary between 320 and 350 g (females) and 350-380 g (males).
 Its scope must be 65–68 cm, and its air pressure from 0.55 to 0.75 bar.
 It is thus as hard as a soccer ball (0.6-0.7 bar) and harder than a volleyball (0.29 to 0.32 bar).
-In physical size, it is similar to a soccer ball or a volleyball.
+In physical size, it is similar to a football or a volleyball.

 The right to select the game ball is determined by lot before the game and replaced after each set.
 Increasingly, uniform balls are outlined and provided by the organizers to ensure equal opportunity for all teams participating at international championships.

 The ball can often be spiked at speeds of up to 100–120 km / h.

 In the field of youth other ball dimensions come (especially lower weights) are used, see the regulations.

 Strategy and tactics

 Formation

 In contrast to volleyball, where the players rotate and assume a different position after each change of service, in fistball each player has a fixed position.
-While players can rotate into different positions during a game, this is rather unusual, as each player is a specialist in his or her position.
+While players can rotate into different positions during a game, this is rather unusual, as each player is a specialist in their position.
 Another difference from volleyball is that a fistball playing field is much larger, and fistball teams have fewer players on the field at one time than volleyball teams, and therefore fistball players are required to cover much more space during play.
 The main reason for these differences is because the ball can bounce once between each player's hit, resulting in differing strategies to volleyball.

 Depending on playing conditions (hardwood or grass, wet ground etc.), formations can change.
 In the image, two different formations are shown: